YouCruit/tap-csv/README.md

 * `keys`: The names of the columns that constitute the unique keys for that entity
 * `start_from`: The replication key to start from.
 The format is `filename:rownumber` in lowercase.
 * `delimiter`: What separator is used in the CSV files.
+* `dialect`: What dialect is used in the CSV files.
+See <https://docs.python.org/3/library/csv.html#csv.list_dialects>
 * `encoding`: What encoding is used in the CSV files.
 * `quotechar`: What character is used for quoting in the CSV files.